Learn about the Oracle Cloud Infrastructure components that comprise Oracle WebLogic Server for Oracle Cloud Infrastructure.

 - Deploys the JRF components and libraries to the domain

-Oracle Cloud Infrastructure Key Management enables you to manage sensitive information when creating an Oracle WebLogic Server domain.
+Oracle Cloud Infrastructure Vault (formerly known as Key Management) enables you to manage sensitive information using vaults, keys, and secrets when creating an Oracle WebLogic Server domain.

 Parameters for a new domain include:

-- The password for the default Oracle WebLogic Server administrator
+- The secret for the password for the default Oracle WebLogic Server administrator

-- The administrator password for an existing database, if you are creating a domain that includes the Java Required Files (JRF) components
+- The secret for the administrator password for an existing database, if you are creating a domain that includes the Java Required Files (JRF) components

-- The client secret for an existing confidential application, if you are creating a domain that uses Oracle Identity Cloud Service for authentication
+- The secret for the client secret for an existing confidential application, if you are creating a domain that uses Oracle Identity Cloud Service for authentication

 Oracle Identity Cloud Service provides Oracle Cloud administrators with a central security platform to manage the relationships that users have with your applications.